World Cup: Should it Really be in Qatar?

 In three weeks, the world’s biggest sporting event will take place in one of the world’s most stringent countries.
 A country where its citizens are killed.
 A country where people with same-sex relations are jailed for up to seven years.
 A country where women require permission to marry.

 Over the past 12 years, 30,000 foreign laborers from Bangladesh, India, Nepal, and the Philippines have arrived in Qatar to construct seven state-of-the-art stadiums.
-In search of better pay, these men have left their families to enter a country that puts their lives in danger.
+In search of better pay, these men and women have left their families to enter a country that puts their lives in danger.

 Qatar has a labor system known as Kafala, which has been described as a modern-day form of slavery.
 Essentially, it ties migrant workers’ legal status in the country to their employers.
 Examples of Kafala include frequent passport confiscations, unpaid wages, and massive recruitment fees that leave workers in debt for years.
 Kafala also bans absconding, meaning workers require the permission of their employers to leave their jobs.
 Along with these heavy restrictions, the living conditions provided for these migrant workers have drawn wide criticism.
 Workers are forced into tight, poorly built quarters with limited clean water and multiple hazardous situations.